Du4nG/SSG-2/content/posts/diaspora_2/index.md

 \
 \
 \
-*“Your workplace...”* she started, tilting her head. *"Ain’t there any girls ?”*
+*“Your workplace...”* she started, tilting her head. *"Ain't there any girls ?”*
 \
 \
 \